January 2022 - Capital City College

 Glen acknowledged that it was not just down to rail companies to recruit underrepresented groups but felt more involvement was needed from the industry, including having positive role models visit colleges and schools to inspire young people into rail careers.

 He said: “We need to look at what the barriers are to getting people into the industry.
 Is it that they don’t believe that they can get there?
-Is it careers advice in school?
+Is it career advice in school?
 How well does the rail industry engage with secondary schools for example, do they go in and do events? … We need to identify what the barriers are and how we overcome those barriers.”

 CONEL is part of Capital City College Group (CCCG).
 Rail apprentices are trained at the college’s huge engineering provision at its Enfield Centre, which includes the London Rail Academy.
 Most are recruited directly by rail companies, while others are existing engineering students or recruited by Capital City College Training (CCCT), which is also part of CCCG,